 Shrimp Xiaolongbao (¥10.5 for 12) had even better soup than the pork version.
 Very nice meaty interior.
 We would rank this dumpling extremely high.

-Service – Jia Jia Tang Bao took about 20 minutes to get us for food, fairly slow but everything is made to order.
+Service – Jia Jia Tang Bao took about 15 minutes to get us for food, fairly slow but everything is made to order.
 The older man handling service joked around with us and let us go in the back to make the video.

 Verdict – Jia Jia Tang Bao is a great place for low cost and high quality Shanghai steamed dumplings or Xiaolongbao.
 Little English is spoken.

-If you enjoyed this post, be sure to subscribe to our RSS feed.
+Be sure to subscribe to our RSS feed.